Zulhaditya/linked-list/README.md

 - C++ version 20.0

 ## Features
-- Add node
+- Add node.
-- Delete first node
+- Delete first node.
-- Delete last node
+- Delete last node.
-- Clear node
+- Clear node.
-- Show node
+- Show node.

 ## Setup
 To run this project, you need install MinGW Compiler on your PC and compile this file.